-This control over the motor speed greatly enhances filter effeciency!
-According to NASA 2016 paper on particulate removal by HEPA filters, the lower the velocity of air being pushed through the filter means higher filter efficiency.
+This control over the motor speed greatly enhances filter efficiency!
+According to NASA 2016 paper on particulate removal by HEPA filters, the lower the velocity of the air being pushed through the filter means higher filter efficiency.

-Filter efficiency dependence on velocity; lower velocity increases efficiency. © R. Vijayakumar from NASA
+Filter efficiency dependency on velocity; lower velocity increases efficiency. © R. Vijayakumar from NASA

 Every unit is custom designed for the specific needs of the environment it is entering into.

 GAS = gas sensor